 Become a supporter

 La Civetta has been with me for six years.
 A solid wood mascareta built in the 1960s, one of the last of her kind still on the water.
-Together we have covered thousands of kilometres across the Venetian lagoon, season after season, practising voga alla valesana — the ancient Venetian technique of rowing standing up with two crossed oars.
+Together we have covered thousands of kilometres across the Venetian lagoon, season after season, practising voga alla valesana, the ancient Venetian technique of rowing standing up with two crossed oars.

-In October 2026, I will leave Venice aboard La Civetta for a solo journey of 500 kilometres, without an engine, through the historic waterways connecting the lagoons of north-eastern Italy since the Middle Ages.
+In November 2026, I will leave Venice aboard La Civetta for a solo journey of 500 kilometres, without an engine, through the historic waterways connecting the lagoons of north-eastern Italy since the Middle Ages.
 That journey has been in my head for years.
 It is now fixed.

 A traditional Venetian squero will carry out the full repair: hull work, wood treatment, waterproofing, and replacement of the damaged sections.
 Every stage will be documented and shared.

-La Civetta — prow damage after collision, Venice 2025
+La Civetta, prow damage after collision, Venice 2025

-The Fox — in progress, Artefact Mosaic Studio, Venice
+The Fox, in progress, Artefact Mosaic Studio, Venice

 All materials and tools are provided.
 Teaching in English, French or Italian, in a group of no more than five students.
 Travel and accommodation in Venice are not included.
 The workshop is redeemable within 18 months of the draw, on a date agreed with the studio.
 Full programme details at venicemosaicclasses.com.

-The draw is held on 30 September 2026 regardless of how many supporters have joined.
+The draw is held on 12 July 2026 regardless of how many supporters have joined.
 Every euro raised goes into the project, and what each threshold makes possible is fixed in advance.

 Emergency prow repair at the squero.
 The boat is rowable for the journey, in a simplified solo format.
 Daily photo journal from the route.

 Complete restoration: prow, hull, wood treatment, waterproofing.
 Video documentation of the journey, week-by-week digital diary, postcards from each stage sent to every supporter.
+Reached on 24 May.

 The route passes through landscapes rarely seen from the water: lagoons, rivers, canals, and stretches of open water that motorised boats cross in minutes and that oars take days.

 Every stage of the journey will be documented and shared.
-The full story of the project — the preparation, the boat, the route — is at ilviaggiodellamascareta.com
+The full story of the project, the preparation, the boat, the route, is at ilviaggiodellamascareta.com

 Choose 1 to 5 places (maximum 5 per person, so that the chance of winning stays open to as many supporters as possible).
 After registration, you are taken to a secure SumUp payment page matching your chosen quantity.
-Your numbered place — between 001 and 100 — is confirmed by email within 24 hours of payment, in strict order of receipt.
+Your numbered place, between 001 and 100, is confirmed by email within 24 hours of payment, in strict order of receipt.

 This is a cultural project supported by 100 contributors.
 Each contributor receives, in addition to the documentation and progress updates of the project, a numbered entry into a single free draw offered by the artist among supporters.
 It is not a commercial lottery: the prize is offered as a gesture of gratitude within the framework of a cultural-patronage initiative under Italian law.